The Flintstone House

 Drivers heading north to San Francisco on Interstate 280 will notice a peculiar home just east of the Eugene A. Doran Memorial Bridge.
-The house, playfully nicknamed by Bay Area residents as The Flintstone House is actually an experimental house built in 1976, with rooms in which every surface is rounded.
-Beneath its burnt orange (originally white) coat of paint is a slew of cement, rebar, plaster putty, wire mesh and aeronautical balloons.
+The house, playfully dubbed by Bay Area residents as The Flintstone House, is actually an experimental house built in 1976 with rooms in which every surface is rounded.
+Beneath its burnt orange (originally white) coat of paint is a slew of cement, rebar, plaster putty, wire mesh, and aeronautical balloons.

-The home, which is also referred to as the Dome House, Gumby House and Bubble House, is a three-bedroom, two-bath house with a two-car garage and about 2,700 square feet of living space.
-The upstairs bedroom, located in the tallest dome, has a spiral staircase inspired by a sugar-cone with a diameter that increases to equal that of the floor above.
-The master bathroom is also unique with its scattering of large rocks in place of floor tiles.
+The home, which is also referred to as the Dome House, Gumby House, Worm Casting House and, Bubble House, is a three-bedroom, two-bath house with a two-car garage and about 2,700 square feet of living space.
+The upstairs bedroom, located in the tallest dome, has a spiral staircase inspired by a sugar cone with a diameter that increases to equal that of the floor above.
+The master bathroom is also unique, with its scattering of large rocks in place of floor tiles.

-While The Flintstone House is marveled by many passerby, it is also loathed by many Hillsborough residents.
-In the mid-1980s the home began to show serious wear as water runoff on the steep hillside caused the home to sink and the walls began to develop deep cracks.
+While The Flintstone House is marveled at by many passersby, it’s also loathed by many Hillsborough residents.
+In the mid-1980s, the home began to show serious wear as water runoff on the steep hillside caused it to sink and the walls began to develop deep cracks.
 Word spread of such problems and several neighbors pushed to have the home removed.
 However, to their dismay, a severe renovation and change in ownership brought the home back to life in 1987.
 It took on its characteristic “Flintstone” look when it was painted completely orange in 2000.

 Today, The Flintstone House is as well known for its architecture as it is for its sporadic tenants, which has led to several urban legends surrounding the home’s ownership.
-It is rumored that George Lucas once owned and that O.J.
-Simpson made a bid following his infamous 1995 trial.
-It is also said that several famous Sillicon Valley investors have lived there as well.
+It’s rumored that George Lucas once owned the house.
+It’s also said that several famous Silicon Valley investors have lived there as well.